-Lasermach® offers an exceptional choice of CNC cutting machines and technologies for processing of metal plate, sheet and tube materials.
+Lasermach® offers an exceptional choice of CNC fiber Laser cutting machines, Fiber laser Welding machines and technologies for processing of metal plate, metal sheet and metal tube materials.

 Due to their excellent beam quality, fiber lasers are the first choice for diverse applications in the field of laser precision cutting and welding, as well as in micro-materials processing and laser marking.